 Looking for the CMTS?

 The Care Management Tracking System (CMTS) is the most fully-featured and customizable registry option that the AIMS Center offers.
 It has been used in dozens of implementation and research projects in 24 states throughout the US and Canada, helping over 100,000 patients receive better care.
 However, it is most ideal for research studies or contexts that span multiple healthcare organizations using various EHRs and/or with very specific tracking/reporting needs.
-The AIMS Caseload Tracker is a more suitable choice for most clinics and behavioral health integration projects that do not have special data collection needs.
+The AIMS Caseload Tracker is a more suitable choice for most clinics and behavioral health integration projects without special data collection needs.

 Learn more about our research and implementation projects that have used CMTS in Our Projects.